standardcode/travel-stats/README.md

 #### Results

 Run `show-country-map.R` to see resulting times as colors on a map.
-You may run it also during calculation to see partial results.